2.1 - Data pipelines

 You can view and manage dashboards.
 After signing in to the OTCAD application, the home page appears.
 Select the More options button and Dashboard.
 The Dashboard page appears as shown in this image:

-The dashboard displays key metrics and events, including details about long-running queries, average query execution time, and memory-intensive queries.
+The dashboard displays key metrics and events, including details about long-running queries, average query execution time, memory-intensive queries, and scaling activities.

 This page displays the following information: